 - 205.6.1 Front Yard Setback.
 All buildings, structures (except permitted signs) and outdoor loading areas shall be set back at least twenty-five feet (25') from the street right-of-way.
-Off-street parking lots and outdoor storage areas shall be set back a minimum of twenty feet (20') from the street right-of-way. - Side Yard Setback.
+Off-street parking lots and outdoor storage areas shall be set back a minimum of twenty feet (20') from the street right-of-way. - 205.6.2 Side Yard Setback.
 All buildings, structures, off-street parking lots, loading areas, and outdoor storage areas (except permitted signs) shall be set back at least ten feet (10') from the side lot lines, unless joint parking facilities are shared by adjoining uses.
 In such instances, one of the side yard setbacks can be waived solely for parking and/or loading facilities. - 205.6.3 Rear Yard Setbacks.
 All buildings, structures, off-street parking lots, loading areas, and outdoor storage areas shall be set back at least ten feet (10') from the rear lot line. - 205.6.4 Residential Buffer Strip.
 Any lot adjoining land within a residential zone shall maintain a twenty-five foot (25') setback for nonresidential buildings, structures, off-street parking lots, loading areas and outdoor storage areas, from the residentially-zoned parcels.
 Such areas shall be used for a landscape strip and screen. - 205.7 Maximum Permitted Height.
 Thirty-five feet (35'), except that buildings up to fifty feet (50') in height are permitted when: - 205.7.1 Set back at a distance at least equal to their height from all property lines. - The applicant provides a letter from the Fire Chief of the "primary call" fire company determining that the building has adequate fire suppression equipment and that adequate fire fighting and rescue capabilities exist to serve such a structure. - 205.8 Off-Street Loading.
 Off-street loading shall be provided, as specified in Section 312.
 If possible, off-street loading area shall not be located on any side of a lot that is adjacent to a residential zone, or street. - 205.9 Off-Street Parking.
 Off-street parking shall be provided, as specified in Section 313. - 205.10 Driveway and Access Drive Requirements.
 Driveways and access drives shall be limited to one (1) access drive per road frontage, unless said frontage exceeds three hundred feet (300), in which case, one (1) additional access drive shall be permitted.
-Driveways and access drives shall conform to Sections 300, 301, 302, and 303. - 205.11 Screening.
+Driveways shall conform to the requirements of Sections 301, 302 and 303, and access drives shall conform with the requirements for an access drive set forth in the Providence Township Subdivision and Land Development Ordinance.
+(Amended by Ordinance No. 22-01, 08/01/22)

+205.11 Screening.
 A visual screen must be provided along any adjoining lands within a residential zone, regardless of whether or not the residentially-zoned parcel is developed.